allegro/bigflow/docs/deployment.md

 ### Local Account Authentication

-Local account method is used for local development.
+The local account method is used for local development.
 It relies on your local user `gcloud` account.
 Check if you are authenticated by typing: